Frequently Asked Questions

 How can I obtain an invitation letter to support my visa application?

 Should you require a letter of invitation to support any visa application we will gladly provide this to anyone who has purchased their conference ticket and / or has had their paper accepted for the conference.
-To obtain your letter of invitation please complete and submit this form (link to follow).
-We will require the following details:
+To obtain your letter of invitation please send your request to apei@apei.pt providing the following information:

 Full name